Availment of the 105-Day Expanded Maternity Leave Under Republic Act 11210 FAQs

 Maternity Leave Credits

-The maternity leave credits can be credited as combination of pre-natal and post-natal leave as long as it does not exceed 105 days and provided that the compulsary post-natal leave shall not be less than 60 days. – (Sec.
+The maternity leave credits can be credited as a combination of pre-natal and post-natal leave as long as it does not exceed 105 days and provided that the compulsory post-natal leave shall not be less than 60 days. – (Sec.
 2, Rule IV, RA 11210 IRR)

-Visit this page further information on the MCW SLB.
+Visit this page for further information on the MCW SLB.

 What if the female worker dies or becomes permanently incapacitated during the maternity leave period?

 When such an incident happens, the balance of her maternity leave benefits, if any, shall accrue to the child’s father or the qualified alternate caregiver, provided that it is not yet paid in cash and that a certified true copy of the death certificate or medical certificate/abstract is provided to the employers.